-We have completed our fair share of moves in our almost 7 year marriage, but our most recent was by far the hardest.
+We have completed our fair share of moves in our 9 year marriage, but our most recent was by far the hardest.
 It turns out, the more kids you have, the harder it is to corral everything you own into organized boxes.
 Let’s discuss some life saving tips about how to pack a messy house to move.

 We decided to pull the trigger and move 11 hours away right after Christmas.